Jsparrow/jsparrow.github.io/docs/rules/use-java-records.md

 ## Description

-In Java 16 record classes are a new kind of classes in the Java language.
+Since Java 16, record classes are a new kind of classes in the Java language.
 Record classes help to model plain data aggregates with less ceremony than normal classes.
 This rule replaces the declarations of:
 * local classes
 * inner classes